Ragnarok344/note-taker/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## credits
+Various sources from the internet express.js node.js

 ## License

 MIT